AlfonsoDelaLuna/Library_Management_System/README.md

 # Library Management System

-This is a library management system built using PHP, HTML, CSS, and JavaScript to keep track of students who access the library.
-It helps librarians to monitor how frequently a student enters the library and store the login sheet for documentation.
+It is a web-based application developed using PHP, HTML, CSS, and JavaScript that records and manages students’ time in and time out when accessing the library.
+It provides librarians with an efficient way to monitor student attendance and track how long each student spends in the library.
+Instead of relying on manual log sheets, the system automatically captures entry and exit times, stores the data securely in a database, and allows librarians to retrieve attendance records easily for documentation or analysis.
+This helps improve accuracy, save time, and maintain organized digital records of library usage.

 ## Process Before